commonsharp/SurvivalProject-Server/README.md

 * ~~Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).~~

 # 30/03/2017
-* When you kill a player, you get 1 KO.
+* In every gamemode other than big matches - when you kill a player, you get 1 KO.
 When you die, you get 1 down.

 # 29/03/2017
 * Added auto registration.
 If a username does not exist, a new username will be created with the password the user inserted.